kunstmusik/blue-manual/docs/users/concepts/soundObjectLibrary.md

 1. Add SoundObject to the Library.
-This is done by selecting a SoundObject on the timeline, right-clicking the SoundObject to open up the popup menu and selecting \"Copy\".
+This is done by selecting a SoundObject on the timeline, right-clicking the SoundObject to open up the popup menu and selecting "Copy".

 2. After copying an object, open up the SoundObject library window and go to the User SoundObject Library.
-Right-click a folder node in the library tree and choose \"Paste\" to add a copy of the object to the library.
+Right-click a folder node in the library tree and choose "Paste" to add a copy of the object to the library.

 3. You can use the context popup menu to create new folders, or